 Firehouse Headquarters is LEGO set 75827-1.
-It has a score of 91.
-This is good compared to all other sets.
-The set is recommended by 3 reviews, based on 9 scored reviews and 14 reviews total.
-It is ranked in the top 11.2% scored sets on Brick Insights.
+It has a score of 90.
+This is average compared to all other sets.
+The set is recommended by 2 reviews, based on 9 scored reviews and 14 reviews total.
+It is ranked in the top 15.14% scored sets on Brick Insights.
 We know this set was released in 2016, and it is categorised in Ghostbusters.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.